 Opportunities for Juniors

-The University Scholars program, which provides ongoing support for students who intend to be significantly involved in research while at Penn and are planning a career in research and scholarship.
+The University Scholars program provides ongoing support for students who intend to be significantly involved in research while at Penn and are planning a career in research and scholarship.
 Juniors must speak with the University Scholars program Director no later than September 30 of the Fall of their junior year and apply by November 1.

 English Undergraduate Research Grants offer students up to $500 to support costs associated with a specific research project.